FTMBA 201A (Haas School of Business): Economics for Business Decision Making - Taught next: Fall 2018

 IAS 106: Intermediate Microeconomic Theory - Taught next in spring 2019

 Course Description: This course is designed as a comprehensive overview of intermediate microeconomic theory.
 It covers a number of topics including consumer and demand theory, firm, production and cost theory, competitive market theory, imperfect competition, welfare economics, choice under uncertainty and information.
 All analysis conducted in the course relies on graphical and algebraic techniques.
 Outside readings and discussion sections will demonstrate the applicability of the models covered in class to topics with an international dimension, such as the setting of tariffs, cartel behavior, and international trade.

-ARE 212: Multiple Equation Estimation - Taught next in spring 2018
+ARE 212: Multiple Equation Estimation - Taught right now!

 Course Description: Ph.D. level introduction to the estimation and testing of economic models.
 Includes analysis of the general linear model, asymptotic theory, instrumental variable, and the generalized method of moments.
 In addition, a survey of time series, analysis, limited dependent variables.